SFULibrary/ballads_viewer/README.md

 Enable this module, then select it as a viewer in the XML Solution Pack's admin settings.

 No additional software or libraries need to be installed.
+And example XSLT is included in ballads.xsl which can be set as a collection or object level RENDER_STYLESHEET.

 ## Maintainer